-The Inter-institutional Christian Repository (REPCI) is a virtual space to spread the intellectual and original production of Latin American and Caribbean Christian authors.
-REPCI is intended to provide a common space for researchers, teachers and students of Latin American and Caribbean theological institutions to share their publications.
-REPCI will be an open or low-cost tool to access this shared space.
+The Inter-Institutional Christian Repository (REPCI) is a virtual space to spread the intellectual and original production of Christian authors in Latin America and the Caribbean.
+It provides an open and low-cost tool for researchers, teachers and students of theological institutions to share their publications.

-The REPCI project will be coordinated jointly by Mariel Voth, the Latin American Library Consultant for reSource Leadership International, and by the librarian of the Biblical Seminary of Colombia (FUSBC) in Medellin, Colombia.
+The REPCI project is coordinated jointly by Mariel Deluca Voth (Latin American Library Consultant for reSource Leadership International) and the Librarian of the Biblical Seminary of Colombia (FUSBC) in Medellin, Colombia.

-The vision is that by the year 2017, REPCI will be recognized as a leading resource of information, providing high value academic content and becoming a benchmark for Christian institutions in Latin America and the Caribbean towards the rest of the world.
+It is our vision that by 2020 REPCI will be recognized as a leading resource of information, providing high-value academic content and serving as a benchmark for Christian institutions in Latin America, the Caribbean and the rest of the world.

 We are partnering with Vietnamese translators, publishers and distributors to provide much needed priority study resources in Vietnam.

 A common, consistent and urgent need of all our seminary partners is better library resources.
 They lack adequate volumes and the quality of resources is often deficient.
 In Vietnam they have to deal with whatever books survived from pre-Communist times or materials from other countries that do not meet the seminary’s needs.
 Most books are not only dated but are written in either French or English, languages the majority of Bachelor Level students are not proficient in.
 Without good theological books, it is difficult for students to deepen their learning and for faculty to prepare lessons.